Who are your favorite authors?

 How about TV series?

-So we take it that you’re a superhero fan?
+So, we take it that you’re a superhero fan?

 I was a big Batman and Superman fan as a kid, and still am.
 I think we’re in the Golden Age of superheroes now, certainly when it comes to film and TV versions.
 I was always a DC guy, so the films of my two biggest heroes are my favorites, of course, but I like the Marvel films, too, especially those featuring Captain America and the Wolverine.
 Someone asked me recently about these films: why are they so popular nowadays?
 I said that I think it’s because we as a society really are longing for heroes.
 Our recent political leadership, sad to say, has been disappointing, if not downright incompetent.
 Most people yearn for leadership, for someone to inspire them, show them the way.
 Heroes do that, and superheroes are at the top of the list.
 It’s too bad they’re fictional, because we could sure use them right now.